fsuri/Pequin-Artifact/README.md

 ## Benchmarks:
 We implement four benchmarks:

 [**TPC-C**](https://tpc.org/tpc_documents_current_versions/pdf/tpc-c_v5.11.0.pdf) simulates the business of an online e-commerce application.
-It consists of 5 transaction types, allowing clients to issue new orders and payments, fulfill deliveries, and query current order status and item stocs.
+It consists of 5 transaction types, allowing clients to issue new orders and payments, fulfill deliveries, and query current order status and item stocks.
 TPC-C exhibits high contention as most transactions read and write to the Warehouse table.
 TPC-C is a point read heavy workload -- many queries can therefore be satisfied using Pesto's dedicated point read protocol.
 We configure it to use 20 warehouses, and instantiate indexes to retrieve orders by customer, as well as customers by their last name.

-[**Auctionmark**](https://github.com/cmu-db/benchbase/wiki/AuctionMark) simulate an online auction sales portal.
+[**AuctionMark**](https://github.com/cmu-db/benchbase/wiki/AuctionMark) simulate an online auction sales portal.
 It consists of 9 transaction types, allowing clients to create and bid for items, confirm purchases, and write comments and feedback.
 Items are skewed by users: the majority of items are owned by a select few "heavy" sellers; the majority of sellers only manage a few items.
 The workload is characterized by a high fraction of range queries and cross-table joins, but exhibit overall low contention relative to TPC-C.

 [**Seats**](https://github.com/cmu-db/benchbase/wiki/Seats) simulates an airline booking system.
 It consists of 6 transaction types, allowing clients to search for flights and open seats, create, update and delete reservations, as well as update customer information.
 Access is distributed uniformly across customers and flights.
-The workload is characterized by a high fraction of range queries and cross-table joins, but, like Auctionmark, exhibits overall low contention relative to TPC-C.
+The workload is characterized by a high fraction of range queries and cross-table joins, but, like AuctionMark, exhibits overall low contention relative to TPC-C.

-We model our Auctionmark and Seats implementation after [Benchbase](https://github.com/cmu-db/benchbase), making minor fixes for correctness.
+We model our AuctionMark and Seats implementation after [Benchbase](https://github.com/cmu-db/benchbase), making minor fixes for correctness.
 We instantiate both workloads with a "ScaleFactor" of 1.

 **YCSB-Tables**.
 Finally, we implement a custom read-modify-write microbenchmark based on [YCSB](https://github.com/brianfrankcooper/YCSB).
 The database can be instantiated with a configurable amount of tables and rows; each row contains a key-value pair.
 Keys are unique (primary key), while values can either be random or fall within a configurable number of candidate categories.
 Transactions read and/or write to a configurable number of rows; reads may optionally be conditioned on a secondary condition (e.g. value category).
 The access pattern to both tables and rows within tables is configurable: it may be uniformly random, or follow a YCSB-based Zipfian (coefficient configurable).